albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - This is not available for all other frameworks

-- We can still take advantage of the docker multistage to split our dependencies from the application manually
+- We can still take advantage of the multistage Docker build to split our dependencies from the application manually

 ---